sdsgisd/soapfilm_implementation/README.md

 This is an implementation of the paper “A Model for Soap Film Dynamics with Evolving Thickness” Anonymous Author et al., Transactions on Graphics (SIGGRAPH 2020).

-Author: Anonymous Author
+Author: Anonymous Programmers
-Lisence: BSD
+Lisence: MPL-2.0

 ## Basic Usage
 Running the executables without command line arguments will display the usage.
 Data files are located in the hgf_assets folder.